FrostyMfasis/pychain-ledger/README.md

 ## Results

 With the power of Python and several imported libraries such as streamlit, pandas & hashlib I was able to successfully established the Pychain Blockchain.
 Below are several screenshots once I tested the final product:
+---
-*The initial transaction that I wanted to add to the blockchain to serve as the Genesis Block.
+## The initial transaction that I wanted to add to the blockchain to serve as the Genesis Block.
 ![Alt Text](screenshot_1_pychain.png)
 ---
 *How the Blockchain looks after 2 transactions.